ngryman/badge-size/readme.md

 #### `:filepath`

+Relative URL of file on GitHub of any absolute URL if hosted elsewhere.

-It's the url of your file on `github` when you browse it in the source explorer, minus `blob/` part.
+The format of the GitHub URL is the same as when you browse it in the source explorer, minus `blob/` part.
 Here is its typical form:

 ```md